Russia sees slight drop in virus cases after 11 days | News.az

 Russia sees slight drop in virus cases after 11 days

-Russia on Monday registered 13,721 new coronavirus cases -- the first drop in 11 days, the country's coronavirus emergency task force said, Anadolu Agency reports.
+Russia on Monday registered 13,721 new coronavirus cases -- the first drop in 11 days, the country's coronavirus emergency task force said.

 On Sunday, daily infections hit 14,723, the highest since Feb.
 13,